Authority Plots Near Jewar Airport: A Buyer's Guide to YEIDA Approved Plots in 2026

 Which YEIDA sectors are closest to Jewar Airport?

 Sectors 22D, 24, and 27–29 are in closest proximity to the Noida International Airport site.
 Sector 22D is particularly active, positioned near both the airport approach and the proposed Film City boundary.
 Sectors 18 and 20 are further along the expressway but have more established infrastructure delivery track records.
+See our full sector-wise investment guide for a detailed breakdown.

 Explore Skyline Aero Homes Projects in the YEIDA Corridor